 Private equity play a large part in buying Chinese businesses

-What do families do when the second generation doesn’t want to take over the family business?
+What do families do when the second gen’don’t want to take over the family business?

-Do children to wealthy families in China want to take over legacy businesses?
+Do the younger generation want to take over their family businesses?

 I suspect not in many cases.
 Perhaps the industry their family is involved in isn’t ‘sexy’ enough or the visions of the second generation are not in tune with the vision of their parents.
 One good example isKuok Meng Ru, the son of a palm-oil business billionaire, who chose his passion for music over the agribusiness, with help from his father.

 Tell us about your clients.

 In one case we have a client who has an operating business who is reviewing his succession plan.
 He does not, at this stage, expect his children to take over the business.
 So he will either sell the business or hand it over to employees in the coming years, whilst retaining some stake to reap the rewards of the business continuing to do well.
 The client will need to look at his governance within his business, bring in appropriate outsiders and promote or identify people in house that can assist with this vision.
 In a similar case, it is clear to the patriarch and matriarch that their children are not interested in getting involved in the family business and all the children live in a different country to that of their parents.
 The business is very successful and the owners are keen to remain involved for as long as possible whilst handing over the day to day running to the management committee.
 They are also using profits from the company to diversify which will allow them to pass on financial assets to their successors.